jmkraus/picochat/README.md

 The history files (see below) are invariably stored in a subfolder of the picochat config folder, e.g. `.config/picochat/history`.

-Currently picochat supports four values in the config file:
+Picochat currently supports four configurable values in the config file:

  * Link to the core api endpoint (default usually `http://localhost:11434/api`)
  * Model name (must be already downloaded!)